-The Associated Press Stylebook for Web and Print at the University of the Pacifc, Mcgeorge School of Law
+The Associated Press Stylebook for Web and Print at McGeorge School of Law

 Pacific McGeorge has adopted the Associated Press (AP) guidelines for grammar, punctuation and writing style.
 The Associated Press Stylebook provides a uniform presentation of the printed word to make copy written anywhere understandable everywhere.
 The AP's standard reference for spelling is Webster's New World College Dictionary.

 The following selections are the most frequently used guidelines at Pacific McGeorge.
 Some of the guidelines have been abbreviated and/or combined, and a few have undergone minor revisions in order to focus on and/or address issues that pertain to the Pacific McGeorge community.